 - Do your household chores wearing gloves, and after you come in contact with water, moisturize your hands and nails immediately with natural oils.

-These were some of the easiest ways to remove your acrylic nails at home without Acetone.
+These were some of the easiest ways to remove your acrylic nails at home without damaging your natural nails.
 These methods are not only budget-friendly, but they are also quick and can save you a lot of time.
 The post-care, however, is very important as it can take up to 4 months for your nails to regain their strength fully.
 Therefore, follow the necessary steps to maintain healthy and beautiful nails.